ProgramPasamonte/tabletpractice/README.md

 Disables the accuracy threshold.
 Each stroke will generate a new line.
 The score at the top will show your average accuracy across all the lines you made while challenge mode is toggled.

+Shape mode:
+Choose from line or circle currently/

 -+=<>=+-------------------------------------+=<>=+-

 CONSECUTIVE LINE MODE

 To begin:
 Start the timer.
-You have 30s to draw as many accuracte lines as possible.
+You have 30s to draw as many accurate lines as possible.

 Draw from the start point (green) to the end point (red).
-A new line will start at the previous end point.
+A new line will be created when you reach the end point.

+Do not take your pen off the tablet.

 -+=<>=+-------------------------------------+=<>=+-

 TODO

-A mode where you sequentially draw from one point to another.
-When you reach the end point, another point spawns and you draw to that.
-It will probably be a timed mode.
-Scored by a mix of accuracy and points hit.
-(Like an aim trainer).
-BAREBONES IMPLEMENTED

-The line you draw will fade with either time or distance so it doesnt clog the screen. (will be good feedback on how steady the stroke was/is).
-WIP

 Handwriting mode.
 A mode where you trace the outlines of fonts.
 Scored on accuracy.

 Shape mode.
+  -> Circles added.

 Maybe a lineart mode, where you can import images and trace them (probably not though cbf).